DugganIS/fabrication-api-xmldocs/README.md

 ## Process
 The .chm help file contained all of the information we needed.
-So using Microsoft's `hh` program, we were able to extract all of the .html files from the .chm file.
+So by using Microsoft's `hh` program, we were able to extract all of the .html files from the .chm file.

 Using [SandCastle Help File Builder](https://github.com/EWSoftware/SHFB), we were able to create a 'skeleton' XML file that contains all of the members present in the Fabrication API DLL file.